Change of address and ownership for pets

 Change of address or contact details

-If your beloved pet goes missing or is stolen we can use this information to reunite you with your furry friend.
+If your beloved pet goes missing or is stolen we can use their microchip information to reunite you.

 You can also update your contact details online using the NSW Pet Registry

 As an owner of an identified companion animal (whether or not it is registered) you must notify the Director-General under section 11(1) of the Companion Animals Act 1998,when any of the following happens: